KhronosGroup/Vulkan-ValidationLayers/tests/README.md

 ## Building the tests

-Make sure `-DBUILD_TESTS` was passed into the CMake command when generating the project
+Make sure `-D BUILD_TESTS=ON` was passed into the CMake command when generating the project

 ## Different Categories of tests